Effective potential renormalization and polaronic mass shift in a trapped dynamical impurity-luttinger liquid system

 \emph{The potential renormalization}.
 Ref.~\cite{Giamarchi11} indicates that the spring constant of the optical trap is renormalized as well.
 We will show here that the effect of the external potential on the LL indeed leads to a renormalization of the potential felt by the impurity.
 In the same spirit as in the previous paragraph we study the effects of the external potential, which we previously neglected, \emph{via} its action on the density cloud.
 The force exerted by the external harmonic potential on the density cloud is given by

 where we used (\ref{eq:wave}) to express $\hat\rho(t)$.
+Note that the divergency for $v \to u$ stems from the fact that backscattering cannot be neglected when $v$ approaches the speed of sound. (\ref{eq:force}) is therefore expected to be right only for very large or very small $v$.
 By considering the combined impurity and the density cloud system as one entity, $\hat F$ acts in the end on the impurity itself.
-Interestingly enough, $\hat F$ changes sign when $\hat v$ exceeds the sound speed $u$ such that the subsonic and supersonic regimes are quantitatively different.
+Interestingly enough, $\hat F$ changes sign when $\hat v$ exceeds the sound speed $u$ such that the subsonic and supersonic regimes are \emph{qualitatively} different.
 In \cite{Giamarchi11} the impurity moves with supersonic speed ($\sqrt{\langle \hat v^2 \rangle} \approx 8.5 \rm mm/s$ while $u \approx 3 \rm mm/s$ typically) so that $\hat F$ leads to an \emph{increase} of the effective external potential.
 In the following we approximate $\hat v^2$ by its mean value $v^2 \equiv \langle \hat v^2 \rangle$.

 Intuitively, the potential renormalization can be easily understood.
 When the impurity creates a density exciton it has to push the LL atoms up the optical potential to be able to create the density cloud.
 Therefore it loses more energy than what the density wave would cost.
 The inverse is true as well.
 By absorbing an exciton the impurity gains more energy than the exciton provides since potential energy is freed during the absorption process.